orhun/personal-blog/content/introducing-ratty.md

 <q>How feasible do you think it will be for other terminals to implement RGP?</q>

 Honestly, not feasible at all.
 The whole graphics protocol is designed around Ratty's architecture and rendering pipeline, so supporting that in a traditional terminal emulator would be really hard.
-Some possibilities are **1)** they can either half way support the protocol where the graphics are rendered as ASCII-based 3D models or **2)** this would be inspiring enough that we start re-thinking what terminal might be and it paves the way for other protocols (which is a more realistic goal to have).
+Some possibilities are **1)** they can either halfway support the protocol where the graphics are rendered as ASCII-based 3D models or **2)** this would be inspiring enough that we start re-thinking what a terminal might be and it paves the way for other protocols (which is a more realistic goal to have).

 Of course, the protocol is still a work in progress ([in this document](https://github.com/orhun/ratty/blob/main/protocols/graphics.md)) and there might be things that need to be changed.
 But the general idea is to have a simple and extensible protocol that applications can use to leverage Ratty's graphics capabilities without needing to know about the underlying rendering pipeline.